Licensed Insurance Agents: How to Transfer Your License When Moving to Another State

 Hello Krista, You will want to make sure with the Colorado Insurance Department that they will accept license (which they usually will) but they will request that you get a clearance letter from Nevada’s Insurance Department and then apply for your license in Colorado within a certain time frame.
 After you move, you then apply for a non-resident license in Nevada (check NIPR for information on that).
 I’m sure once you speak to the Colorado Insurance Department they will get you squared away.
 Good luck to you!

-Hello Magdalena, You will want to look at the National Insurance Producer Registry website to see the requirements of each state you plan to work in.
+Hello MH, You will want to look at the National Insurance Producer Registry website to see the requirements of each state you plan to work in.
 Good luck!

 Hello Nancy, More than likely you would request a clearance letter from New Mexico and then have so many days to apply for your Georgia license.
 As previously mentioned, it’s always best to contact the Department of Insurance in the state you are moving to (Georgia DOI: 800-656-2298).
 Good luck!